 Updated 2020 US Open Odds

 |Golfer||US Open Odds|

 The above list is the top 20 golfers in terms of US Open odds on DraftKings Sportsbook.
-The favorite was Rory McIlroy, but after that is two-time champion and last year’s runner-up Brooks Koepka, followed closely by Dustin Johnson, and Jon Rahm.
-Tiger Woods’ odds are +1400, then the rest of the field is either 18:1 or lower including Justin Thomas, Rickie Fowler, Jordan Spieth and more.
+The favorite was Rory McIlroy, then was Bryson DeChambeau throughout the last PGA season.
+Then during the week of the US Open, Dustin Johnson became the favorite.
+Tiger Woods’ odds are +4500, having dropped from +1400 earlier in the 2020 PGA season.
 The odds to win the US Open have some very similar prices as the Masters odds, which indicate that sportsbooks are handicapping odds very similarly for the 2020 PGA season.
-As of early July, the favorites became Bryson DeChambeau and Rory McIlroy, after DeChambeau’s torrid pace in the summer.

-For the full list, go to DraftKings Sportsbook.
+For the full list, head to DraftKings Sportsbook.

-Brooks Koepka Opens as Favorite to Win 2020 US Open at +800
+Brooks Koepka Opened as Favorite to Win 2020 US Open at +800

 𝐑𝐎𝐔𝐍𝐃 𝟏 | 𝐃𝐎𝐌𝐈𝐍𝐀𝐍𝐂𝐄 𝐑𝐄𝐆𝐈𝐎𝐍